syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Customization.md

 ## Selection support in SfNumericUpDown

-The [`SelectAllOnFocus`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_SelectAllOnFocus) property is used to specify whether the text should be selected when the control gets the focus.
+The [`SelectAllOnFocus`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_SelectAllOnFocus) property is used to specify whether the text should be selected or not when the control gets the focus.

 {% tabs %}